Last updated October, 2018.

 Read your words - you said "they put me in a bad mood," and "they make me unhappy with myself."

 My advice is stop judging yourself so harshly!
-Your problem isn't the thoughts, it's your aversion to the thoughts.
+Your problem isn't the thoughts, your problem is your aversion to the thoughts.
 This aversion perpetuates attachment - it's like the old saying:

 "Whatever you fight only becomes stronger."